Christy Cobb

 Professional Biography

 I am a biblical scholar with a focus on the New Testament and early Christian texts.
-I have a PhD from Drew University, an MA from Wake Forest University, and an MDiv from Campbell University Divinity School.
-My scholarship and teaching focuses on issues of slavery, gender, and sexuality in antiquity and I write on texts such as Acts, the Gospels, the Apocryphal Acts, and other ancient narratives.
+My scholarship and teaching focuses on issues of gender, sexuality, and slavery in antiquity and I write on narrative texts such as Acts, the Gospels, the Apocryphal Acts, and the Greek and Roman novels.
+When I read and interpret these texts, I utilize literary theory including that of Mikhail Bakhtin and also Feminist and Queer Theory.

 Degree(s)